domfarolino/mage/README.md

 binary when the parent launches it.

-When the child recovers the native socket, from any thread it can call `mage::Core::AcceptInvitation(socket, callback)` to accept an invitation on the socket.
+When the child recovers the native socket, from any thread it can call `mage::AcceptInvitation(socket, callback)` to accept an invitation on the socket.
 This API takes a callback that runs on the same thread that called `AccceptInvitation()`, after the invitation gets processed on the IO thread.
 The callback gives the child a `mage::MessagePipe` that's connected to the parent